Telefonica does not rule out a sale of O2 in the UK

 "If the market goes convergent then we will need to evaluate our options," Telefonica's chief operating officer, Jose Maria Alvarez-Pallete, told the Morgan Stanley Technology, Media and Telecom Conference in Barcelona, when asked about a potential sale of its O2 business in the UK.

-O2, which trails EE in Britain, was performing well, Alvarez-Pallete said, with average revenue per user growing and churn rates on customer retention lower.
+O2, which trails EE (ORAN.PA) (DTEGn.DE) in Britain, was performing well, Alvarez-Pallete said, with average revenue per user growing and churn rates on customer retention lower.

-However, the mobile market could be shaken up by the expected return next year of BT, the original owner of O2, and a bigger push by the likes of cable firm Virgin Media into making bundled offers of TV, fixed line broadband and mobile services.
+However, the mobile market could be shaken up by the expected return next year of BT (BT.L), the original owner of O2, and a bigger push by the likes of cable firm Virgin Media (LBTYA.O) into making bundled offers of TV, fixed line broadband and mobile services.

 "In the landscape as it stands today we are in good shape," Alvarez-Pallete said.
 "But the position taken by BT when and if it launches in mobile will be a key event.
 Virgin and others already have converged offers, but we don’t see a major appetite from consumers.
 So we’ll see how that evolves."